Gendering Practices: Master's Programme

 Criteria for evaluation of Bachelor’s thesis

 Students that have written a Bachelor’s thesis in a discipline other than Gender Studies will go through an evaluation process to secure the level of knowledge in the field of gender and feminist theory.
 The evaluation is based on the Bachelor’s thesis, and conducted by the programme co-ordinator.
-To be up for evaluation the thesis has to be written in Swedish or in English.
+Theses can be written in Swedish or English.
+Theses written in any other language should be submitted together with a summary in English in which the study's aim, research questions and a theoretical framework are clearly defined as well as a copy of the original essay.

 The following criteria will be used during the evaluation process: